|

 customs and traditions of the Order of the Arrow and undertake a spiritual

-of Scouting.
-You might think that this sounds like a lot to do.
-It is,
+Brotherhood of Scouting.
+You might think that this sounds like a lot

-but we have faith that you can do it.
-This weekend will test not only
+to do.
+It is, but we have faith that you can do it.
+This weekend will

-your physical strength, but your inner strength as well.
+test not only your physical strength, but your inner strength as well.

-weekends can I go through my Ordeal?
-How do I register for an Ordeal?
+can I go through my induction?

 The Lodge conducts